-Jean Jacques Machado was born and raised in Rio de Janeiro, Brazil.
-He was born with Amniotic Band Syndrome, which left him without fingers on his left hand.
-Jean Jacques is related to the Gracie family through his mother, who is the sister of Lair (Carlos Gracie Junior’s mother).
-The Machado’s are not Gracie’s by blood, but they are first degree cousins of a Gracie.
+Jean Jacques Machado was born on February 12, 1968, in Rio de Janeiro, Brazil.
+Born with Amniotic Band Syndrome, which left him without fingers on his left hand, Machado is related to the Gracie family from his mother’s side of the family, given that Lair (Carlos Gracie Junior’s mother) is Jean Jacques aunt.

-The Machado brothers started training with their cousin, Carlinhos Gracie while Carlos was an assistant coach at Rolls Gracie‘s academy (an academy shared with Carlson Gracie), they would accompany their cousin when he moved to Barra da Tijuca to form Gracie Barra, where Jean Jacques became an assistant coach, training alongside (and coaching) men that would later become legends themselves, men such as: Helio ‘Soneca’”, ‘Soca‘, ‘Gordo‘ and many others.
+The Machado brothers started training with their cousin Carlos Gracie Junior during a period when Jr. worked as an assistant instructor at Rolls Gracie‘s academy (an academy shared with Carlson Gracie).
+After Rolls’ death, “Carlinhos” moved the team to the Barra da Tijuca neighborhood, where he formed Gracie Barra, giving a coaching opportunity to Jean Jacques, who became team’s main instructor (though supervised by Carlos).
+There Machado coached many men who would later become legends of the sport themselves, men such as Helio ‘Soneca’, ‘Soca‘, ‘Gordo‘ and many others.

-When Jean Jacques Machado first arrived at the USA there weren’t any competitions in the Brazilian Jiu Jitsu scene for black belts.
-To keep his competitive flame active and because Jean wanted to try something new, he ventured in Sport Sambo (or Sombo) where he won a few State Championships and the Pan American Championship in 1993.
-Before reaching success at the ADCC, Jean Jaques also tried his luck in MMA, against the then undefeated Frank Trigg.
-He lost a hard fought battle on the 3rd Round due to a cut (knee as he was shooting in for a single leg).
+When Jean Jacques Machado first arrived at the USA there weren’t any competitions in the Brazilian Jiu-Jitsu scene for black belts.
+To keep his competitive flame on, and because Jean wanted to try something new, he ventured in Sport Sambo (or Sombo) where he won a few State Championships and the Pan American Championship in 1993.
+Before reaching success at the ADCC, Jean Jaques also tried his luck in MMA, against the then-undefeated Frank Trigg.
+He lost a hard-fought battle on the 3rd Round due to a cut (knee as he was shooting in for a single leg).